+It seems incongruous, I know.
+And this is as it should be.
+For fearing God and so knowing His pleasure is a great mystery.
 They are relating properly to God who, having come through faith in Jesus Christ to know the Father, understanding that they have been delivered from His eternal wrath and are daily lavished with His undeserved blessings, now live in love for and fear of Him.

 What characterizes such people?
 That is, how can we know those who love and fear the Lord?
 And how can they maintain this right focus and intensity of fear as the starting-point for a heart that engages all the affections as God intends?

 More to the point, how can we be sure that we love and fear the Lord?

 The psalmist offers this additional insight: they fear the Lord who delight in His commandments.
 The reference here is clearly to the Law of God – the Ten Commandments and the statutes, precepts, and rules which guide us in the blameless life of love for God and our neighbors (Lk.
 1.6; Matt.
 22.34-30).
 Paul insists that the Law of God is holy and righteous and good (Rom.
 7.12), and it is appropriate for those who delight in the God Who gave such laws to delight in His Law as well.
 Delighting greatly in God’s Law brings us more fully into the knowledge of God – His holiness, justice, and mercy – and thus provides us with ample reasons both to fear and love Him.

 But what does it mean to delight in the Law of God?
 We should note that the word delights is, in the Hebrew, a participle, and thus intends to describe the character of a person, rather than something he or she might do on occasion.
 So one who delights in God’s Law does so at all times, in every situation, and not simply as a religious exercise appropriate, let’s say, to corporate worship or private devotions.